 Residents can sometimes find themselves paying double the cost of their home in interest if they’ve opted for longer payment terms.
 If you dedicate your tax refund to making a dent in the cost each year, you’ll be able to pay off your mortgage quicker and avoid the extra interest.

 3. Student Loans

-The average graduate in 2016 had $37,172 in student loan debt.
+The average graduate has $30,000 in student loan debt.
 Unfortunately, it’s not uncommon for grads to finish paying off their loans as their children head off to college themselves.
-Stop by the cycle by using your tax refund to slowly pick away at the balance.
+Stop the cycle by using your tax refund to slowly pick away at the balance.

 Invest in the future.

 If you don’t have much debt, that’s great news!
 But, that doesn’t give you an excuse to splurge on a home theatre.
 We recommend investing in something that’ll serve you well over the years – like an emergency or retirement fund.